CoderMonkiey/my-first-oss/README.md

-# My First OS Contribution
+# My First OS Contribution ✨

-This is simple project to help people start with Open Source contribution.
+This is simple project to help people start with Open Source contribution 🚀.

 # Prerequisites